Lister Storm: Storm GT

 In 2003, Lister was joined in FIA GT with a customer Storm, run by Creation Autosportif.
-The Lister factory team managed only a single win, yet were still able to take second place in the team's championship.
+The Lister factory team managed only a single win, yet were still able to take second place in the teams' championship.
 Creation was not far behind, with a fourth-place finish in the championship, after gaining a second customer Storm.
-At the same time, Lister began work on a new project, the Storm LMP which would bring the marque back to Le Mans.
-This was, therefore, the beginning of the decline of the Storm GT.
+The outfit's season was blighted by bad luck and unfortunate incidents, as despite generally being outclassed by the Prodrive-made Ferrari 550s (a Ferrari would win every single race but one this season), an updated aerodynamic package would keep the Storm competitive and ahead of the Saleens and Vipers.